emalele1688/JsonOnKernel/Documentation/kjson.rst

 	kjson_push_object(a_json, "key", KOBJECT_TYPE_OBJECT, arr, 0)

 You must not to deallocate json_a and json_b.
 The nested json are not deeply copied.
-The kjson deallocator of the parent json object will deallocate it for
-you:
+When you will destroy the parent json (a_json in the example), the childs (json_a and json_b) will be deallocated:

 .. code:: c